-The Helm: You shared on Instagram that for the first time in eight years you created trash due to the current stay-at-home orders.
-How have you been adjusting your sustainability messaging and everything that the brand stands for with everything that’s happening right now?
+You shared on Instagram that for the first time in eight years you created trash due to the current stay-at-home orders.
+How have you been adjusting your sustainability messaging with everything that’s happening right now?

 Lauren Singer: Something that’s always been important is being super open about who I am as a person, the integrity of how I’m doing things, and having transparency in everything.
 Writing about all the changes that I have had to make definitely wasn’t an obligation, but it’s something that I felt was the right thing to do and the reason I started my company.
 Something that helps me figure out my next steps in business is that when I have a problem, I know there are probably other people that have it too.
 So I knew that this was a problem for me, it was weighing on me emotionally and just presuming that other people are going through the same thing is why I wrote that piece.
 As it turns out, a lot of people were going through the same exact thing.

-The Helm: As such a mission-driven brand, what is the hiring process like?
+As a mission-driven brand, what is the hiring process like?
 Is it a requirement for people who work for Package Free to live by your zero-waste lifestyle and values?